‘Southern Charm’ Star Craig Conover Thinks Thomas Ravenel’s Ex Has A ‘Screw Loose’

 They stated they couldn’t tell if she was being sarcastic or kooky as she made a roaring noise, calling herself “the psychotic, gold-digging, ‘you’re nothing but an egg donor,’ shut your mouth, hair-flipping, b**ch.”

-Jacobs asks herself a question, wonder aloud what she thinks about men who sew, and continues to disparage Conover randomly.
-She finishes by saying that she is 35 years old and still has no ring on her finger, adding “Damn it, Thomas!”
+Jacobs asked herself a question, wondered aloud what she thinks about men who sew and continued to disparage Conover randomly.
+She finished by saying that she is 35-years-old and still has no ring on her finger, adding “Damn it, Thomas!”

-She finished her Cameo appearance saying that she is still friends with Thomas Ravenel, despite publicly stating that her year with him left her in a depression.
+She finished her Cameo appearance saying that she is still friends with Thomas Ravenel, despite publicly stating that her year with him left her in a state of depression.